 And because Sweet Briar is a liberal arts college, you’ll have the flexibility to combine your French major or minor with any one of our roughly 40 academic programs.

 Students in the program also are encouraged to study abroad in a French-speaking country.
-In fact, most of the College’s French majors spend a semester or year abroad in Paris or Nice on our nationally recognized Junior Year in France program.
+In fact, most of the College’s French majors spend a semester or year abroad in Paris or Nice on our nationally recognized JYF in Paris and Nice program.

 Established in 1948, JYF is the oldest intercollegiate coeducational program in Paris.
 Both need-based and merit scholarships are available.
 Students may also obtain internships in France during the spring semester.
 Former students have interned in medical sciences, political affairs, business, cinema and art.